admin@huanduytech.com +86-755-89998295

 1. Depth of Discharge (DoD)

-Depth of Discharge is one of the biggest advantages of lithium batteries compared to traditional lead-acid batteries.
+Depth of Discharge is one of the biggest advantages of lithium batteries compared to lead-acid batteries.

 • LiFePO4 Advantage: A LiFePO4 battery can be safely discharged to 80%–95% of its total capacity without causing damage.